Restrictive Early Action and Regular Decision

-- Your application is deferred to Regular Decision, and you will receive a final decision by April 1.
+- Your application is deferred to Regular Decision and will receive a final decision by April 1.

 Stanford's philosophy is to make final decisions whenever possible.
 As a result, Stanford defers only a small percentage of Restrictive Early Action applications to Regular Decision.

-- If you apply to Stanford with a decision plan of Restrictive Early Action, you may not apply to any other private college or private university under their Early Action, Restrictive Early Action, Early Decision, or Early Notification plan.
+- It is Stanford policy that, if you apply to Stanford with a decision plan of Restrictive Early Action, you may not apply to any other private college/university under their Early Action, Restrictive Early Action, Early Decision, or Early Notification plan.

-- In addition, you may not apply to any public university under an early binding plan, such as Early Decision.
+- In addition, it is Stanford policy that you may not apply to any public university under an early binding plan, such as Early Decision.